protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 > or framework if you are happy to take on the additional work of
 > taking the [road less travelled][robert-frost-poem] approach.

-If you are not familiar with the concept of smart contract and NFTs, it is worth zipping through [blockchain][blockchain-basic] and [NFT][nft-basic] basics before diving in.
+If you are not familiar with the concept of smart contracts and NFTs, it is worth zipping through [blockchain][blockchain-basic] and [NFT][nft-basic] basics before diving in.

 ## What you will learn

 You will learn the basic NFT building blocks from the ground up, such as:

- - Smart contract and the [Cadence language][cadence]
+ - Smart contracts and the [Cadence language][cadence]
  - User authentication
  - Minting and storing tokens' metadata on [Filecoin/IPFS][nft-storage]
  - Transferring tokens